-- Community service is defined as services provided by a person or group to a community outside of the Florida Tech campus community. - Campus service is defined as services provided by a person or group to the Florida Tech campus community. - Philanthropy is defined as the act of donating money, goods, services, time, and/or effort to support a charity or foundation.
+- Community service is defined as services provided by a person or group to a community outside of the Florida Tech campus community. - Campus service is defined as services provided by a person or group to the Florida Tech campus community. - Philanthropy is defined as the act of donating money or property to an organization (approved and recognized by the Florida Tech Student Life Office) by a student or group.